-- T.2.2.1 The vehicle must use a 5, 6 or 7 point restraint harness meeting at least one of the following specifications: - a.
+- T.2.2.1 The vehicle must use a 5, 6 or 7 Point Harness meeting one or more of the following: - a.
 SFI Specification 16.1 - b.
 SFI Specification 16.5 - c.
 FIA specification 8853/98 - d.
-FIA specification 8853/2016 - T.2.2.2 The belts must have the original manufacturers labels showing the specification and expiration date - T.2.2.3 The harness must be within the year of expiration shown on the labels.
-Harnesses expiring on or before Dec 31 of the competition year are permitted. - T.2.2.4 The harness must be in new or like new condition, with no signs of wear, cuts, chaffing or other issues. - T.2.2.5 All harness hardware must be threaded in accordance with manufacturer's instructions. - T.2.2.6 All harness hardware must be used as received from the manufacturer.
+FIA specification 8853/2016 - T.2.2.2 The belts must have the original manufacturers labels showing the specification and expiration date - T.2.2.3 The Harness must be in or before the year of expiration shown on the labels.
+Harnesses expiring on or before Dec 31 of the competition year are permitted. - T.2.2.4 The Harness must be in new or like new condition, with no signs of wear, cuts, chaffing or other issues. - T.2.2.5 All Harness hardware must be threaded in accordance with manufacturer's instructions. - T.2.2.6 All Harness hardware must be used as received from the manufacturer.
 No modification (including drilling, cutting, grinding, etc) is permitted.